kartverket/skiperator/README.md

   image: "kartverket/example"
   # The port the deployment exposes
   port: 8080
-  # An optional extra port to expose a metrics endpoint through
+  # An optional list of extra port to expose on a pod level basis,
-  # so the APM toolstack can reach it
+  # for example so Instana or other APM tools can reach it
+  additionalPorts:
+    - name: metrics-port
-  metricsPort: 8181
+      port: 8181
+      protocol: TCP
+    - name: another-port
+      port: 8282
+      protocol: TCP
   # Override the command set in the Dockerfile.
 Usually only used when debugging
   # or running third-party containers where you don't have control over the Dockerfile
   command: